R Programming for Data Science

 - Caret: Caret stands for classification and regression training.
 Using this function, you can model complex regression and classification problems.

-- E1071: This package has wide use for implementing clustering, Fourier Transform, Naive Bayes, SVM and other types of miscellaneous functions.
+- E1071: The E1071 package has wide use for implementing clustering, Fourier Transform, Naive Bayes, SVM, and other types of miscellaneous functions.

 Other worth mentioning R libraries:

 Top Companies that Use R for Data Science:

 - Google: At Google, R is a popular choice for performing many analytical operations.
 The Google Flu Trends project makes use of R to analyze trends and patterns in searches associated with flu.

 - Facebook makes heavy use of R for social network analytics.
 It uses R for gaining insights about the behavior of the users and establishes relationships between them.